Motor Carrier Number vs DOT Number

 Understanding motor carrier number vs DOT number differences is absolutely crucial to your success in the US trucking industry.
 The Federal Motor Carrier Safety Administration (FMCSA) determines when a DOT number or an MC number is required for interstate transport.
 Must visit Motor Carrier Authority .

-A DOT/USDOT number is used to identify carriers operating in interstate commerce, while an MC number is needed for the transport of commodities that have been changed from their original state.
+A DOT/USDOT number is used to identify carriers operating in interstate commerce.
+In contrast, an MC number is needed to transport commodities that have been changed from their original state.
 In other words, if you are transporting regulated items across state lines, you must obtain an MC number.
 Otherwise, in many cases, a USDOT number is all that's necessary.
 Read here about Starting a Trucking Company Correctly.

 The Basics of a USDOT Number